IsabelaFranceschi/AceleraDev-Codenation/README.md

 # AceleraDev | Codenation
-Solutions to the challenges proposed during the acceleration program
+Solutions for the challenges proposed during the acceleration program